globe

 Employment

 Non-farm employment measures the total employment in the US (public and private) leveraging individual level data collected from online professional profiles.
 The monthly change in this total employment is a proxy for number of jobs added in the economy during the month.
-In December, the US economy added approximately 71 thousand jobs, predominantly driven by employment employment gains in Education and Health Services, and Professional and Business Services.
+In February, the US economy lost about 17 thousand jobs, predominantly driven by losses in Retail Trade and Leisure and Hospitality.

 View release